ColdCutConnoisseur/ODB_Compensation/README.md

        -- These old jobs had 'cross reference' codes including 'IN, WI, IL' (from acculynx_api)

+[ ] On group relationships page, have 'change to' default to relationship and not N/A if the relationship exists [ ] Update Rewards Program page on tab change

 ## Considerations
 [ ] Only allow create_new group_relationship if 'sales_person_id' exists in sales_people table.